 In 2011, the Saskatoon Health Region committed $170,000 to The Lighthouse for the renovation and upgrade of nine complex needs rooms.
 The rooms were stripped back to the studs where new flooring, walls, bathrooms, lighting, heating, and windows were installed.
 Eight of the rooms are available for complex needs housing where most of the residents have concurrent disorders and have not been able to secure housing in the past.
 The floor is staffed by a counselor and two support staff.

-The need for a safe place for individuals who were experiencing homelessness and were under the influence of drugs or alcohol was highlighted in the Saskatoon’s Plan to End Homelessness plan and through advocating of staff and clients for street entrenched individuals suffering from addictions.
+The need for a safe place for individuals who were experiencing homelessness and were under the influence of drugs or alcohol was highlighted in the Saskatoon’s Plan to End Homelessness initiative and through advocating of staff and clients for street entrenched individuals suffering from addictions.
 Through support from the Homelessness Partnering Strategy in July 2013, the Lighthouse opened their 20-bed Stabilization Unit from 4pm to 8am each night to provide a supervised, secure place to sleep for those under the influence.

 In 2013, the Lighthouse launched the Up!
 Capital Campaign to raise funds to renovate the former hotel building along with the waterslide space within the hotel.
 Through the support of the community the Lighthouse was able to reach its goal of $4 million dollars in the spring of 2014, thanks to a lead gift of $1,000,000 from Leslie and Irene Dube.
 In honour of their gift the Lighthouse renamed the supported living tower (formally the Capri Hotel) the Dube Lighthouse.
 A successful Radiothon, and many private donations from the community lead up to a one time capital gift from the Saskatchewan government of $1.5 million to complete the campaign.
 The Lighthouse is extremely grateful to the volunteers, donors, and the Government of Saskatchewan for their support.